Estate Planning for Blended Families and Second Marriages

 Redo Your Estate Plan Will(s) and Trust(s) Before You Remarry

-If you are about to get remarried, you obviously want to celebrate, but it is also important to focus on less exciting matters like redoing your estate plan.
+If you are about to get remarried, you obviously want to celebrate, but it is also important to focus on less exciting matters, such as updating your estate plan.
 You may have created an estate plan during your first marriage, but this time it will probably be more complicated–especially if you have children from your first marriage or you own more valuable assets.
 The following are some pointers for ensuring your interests are taken care of when you remarry:

 • Take an inventory.
 The first thing you and your spouse should do is take an inventory of your assets and debts and share it with the other person.
 Don’t forget to include life insurance policies and retirement plans in your inventories.
-It is important to be open and honest about money if you want to prevent bad feelings in the future.
+It is important to be open and honest about money to prevent future bad feelings.

 • Decide how you want to handle finances.
-Once you know what you are worth financially, then you need to decide if you want to combine (or not combine) assets when you are married.
+Once you know what you are worth financially, you need to decide whether to combine (or not) assets when you are married.
 For example, if one spouse is selling a house and moving in with the other partner, will he or she contribute to the cost of the house?
 If one spouse has significant debt, you may not want to combine finances or make any joint purchases.
 These decisions need to be made upfront so everyone is clear on what to expect.

 • Change your beneficiaries.
 You may want to change the beneficiaries on your life insurance policy, annuity, and/or retirement plan.
 If you are divorced, however, you may not be able to change some of the beneficiaries.
-Bring your divorce decree with you to the attorney so he or she can make sure you do not violate the decree.
+Bring your divorce decree to the attorney so he or she can ensure you do not violate it.
 If you can’t change your beneficiaries, you may want to buy additional life insurance or retirement plans that will include your new spouse.

 The most important thing to remember is to be open and honest with your future spouse and your family members about your wishes.